 Elaborate offerings at the temple in Baan Silapin

 This conference and excursion to Thailand is definitely going to be an eye opening experience and filled with adventure, first time food experiences and amazing cultural experiences.
 I hope you stay tuned for upcoming posts of my experiences traveling around the country, especially in the Northern regions of Thailand.
 I had little time during the conference to explore Bangkok, so I was glad to have this reference city guide to Bangkok to show me some of the highlights close by.
 I would love to go back to Bangkok again soon and with my family, I’ve saved this post on the best family hotels in Bangkok for future reference.
+Also, I would love to take these day trips from Bangkok when I have more free time to explore.

 If you enjoyed reading this post on Bangkok, please check out my other posts on the city and Thailand